+Garrulous is a less than flattering way to refer to a person who loves to talk.
+Instead of the endearing qualities of a chatterbox, those that are referred to as garrulous are often associated with being trivial, tedious and ultimately—exhausting.
 Being trapped in the car with a non-stop talker who keeps repeating questions about where you’re going or when you’ll get there can be exceedingly frustrating.
 However, Snow says that dementia caregivers should avoid ignoring their care recipients or lashing out in these situations.

 The key to handling this scenario effectively is to respond to your loved one and then engage them in doing something else.
 Distracting activities that involve music will probably be the most effective, especially in a setting with limited options for redirection like a car.
 According to Snow, music is one of the few skills that dementia patients retain.
 Try playing older music that will be familiar to your loved one and encouraging them to sing along.

 Sample Response: “We’re going to the doctor’s office.
 Hey, Mom, I made a CD for us to listen to.
 It has some of your favorite songs on it.
 See if you can recognize the artists.”

 4. “Have I ever told you about that time…?”